Juan Rodriguez Chavez: Early life, first murder, and incarceration

-Release and killing spree
+Release and crime spree

-Initial murders

 On March 22, 1995, Chavez, Fernandez, and Chavez's girlfriend, Rachel Blanco, went around cruising for new rims in Rachel's father's Lincoln Continental.
 While driving around East Davis, Chavez noticed a car in a car wash which had rims he really liked, whereupon he pulled over.
 He then got out of the car and threatened Jose Castillo, the car's owner, for his keys.
 Before Castillo could respond, Chavez shot him and took the keys, but did not take the car.
 Two months later, on May 20, Chavez and Fernandez carjacked and shot Juan Pablo Hernandez at a parking lot in West Davis, stealing his Buick Regal after the fact.
 The car was then taken to a chop shop and disassembled – Fernandez kept the vehicle's stereo system, but Chavez decided not to take anything from it.

-Killing spree

 On July 1, Chavez and Fernandez stole a Chevrolet Caprice from a Greyhound bus maintenance center and headed to Northwest Dallas.
 After stopping at a local Mexican American nightclub, where they met up with two acquaintances, Joe Gonzalez and Edgar Retiz, whom they convinced to accompany them.
 Chavez and Fernandez then got in the Caprice and sped towards Webbs Chapel Extension, followed by Gonzalez and Retiz in the latter's pickup truck.
 While cruising around the apartment complexes, Chavez noticed 40-year-old Jose Vasquez Morales, who was using a public telephone booth.
 He pulled up next to the man and asked whether he was still on the line, and when Morales exited the booth to respond, Chavez got out of the car, drew a revolver, and shot him in the chest.
 He then rifled through his pockets, stealing a wallet with $2 and some credit cards, then shot his victim again in the back before hopping back into the car and speeding away.
 He pulled over further down the road to talk to the shocked Gonzalez and Retiz, who had seen the shooting from afar, and warned them not to tell anyone or they would suffer the same fate.
 After this, Gonzalez and Retiz left, while Chavez and Fernandez moved on.

 Over the next four hours, the pair committed several additional shootings, resulting in the deaths of multiple victims.
 The first to die was Susan Ferguson, a female security guard who was shot and robbed in an empty parking lot near the Stemmons Freeway – after shooting her, Chavez got back into his car and ran over her body.
 About forty minutes later, the pair shot Kevin Hancock, a male security guard who was standing guard at the Indian Ridge apartment complex, from whom they stole a 9mm handgun.
 Hancock survived, but was left permanently paralyzed.